Odeyiany2/FLiT-Apprenticeship-Data-Science-Projects/Project_6 API-Driven-Historical-Weather-Data-Analysis-with-Weather-stack-and-Tableau/README.md

 # API Driven Historical Weather Data Analysis with Weather Stack and Tableau

-This is a dynamic project that merges data analysis, API intergration and data driven visualizations.
+Project 6 is an interesting one and it is a dynamic project that merges data analysis, API intergration and data driven visualizations.